astrolabsoftware/fink-website/content/post/2021-08-10-science-portal-updates.md

 tags: [Portal]
 ---

-Check out the version 0.9 of the Science Portal: Several new features: constellation names, preview of alert information, shiny new buttons, link to https://ztf.snad.space, and... a lot of bug fixes!
+Check out the version 0.9 of the Science Portal: Several new features: constellation names, preview of alert information, shiny new buttons, link to SNAD, and... a lot of bug fixes!
 <!--more-->

 ## Constellation

 We probably forgot, but the constellations were often used to navigate in the sky.
-Even though the objects making each constellation have nothing no real relationships, the projection they form on the 2D sky is a great tool to locate an object, and target it.
+Even though the objects making each constellation have no real relationships between them, the projection they form on the 2D sky is a great tool to locate an object, and target it.
 This why amateur astronomers use them a lot.

 So in Fink, we decided to add the name of the constellation an alert is in.
 This name will appear in various place in the Science Portal.
 More information (including screenshots) [here](https://github.com/astrolabsoftware/fink-science-portal/pull/197).